harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

 ## Next Steps

-Next, try Harness GitOps using one of your own repos and target clusters.
+* Next, try Harness GitOps using one of your own repos and target clusters.

+* Understand [Harness Gitops Applicationsets](/docs/continuous-delivery/gitops/applicationsets/harness-git-ops-application-set-tutorial) and how you can use them with [Harness PR Pipelines](docs/continuous-delivery/gitops/pr-pipelines/) to streamline GitOps across multiple environments.

+* Read about how Harness GitOps approaches [Managing Kubernetes secrets in Git using Mozilla SOPS](docs/continuous-delivery/gitops/use-gitops/sops).